 Blend until the lemons are finely chopped.
 Sieve into a large bowl, pressing as much juice as you can through the sieve.
 Top up with another pint of cold water and serve chilled.

-Choose your favourite book store over on our Growing Guides page.
+Choose your favourite book store over on our Mini Guides page.